WFP-VAM/dmp/apps/backend-infrastructure/README.md

   - <aws-profile> is your local aws profile
   - <app-name> is the application name used by the CDK
   - <domain-name> is the main domain name to use
+  - <alb-logs-bucket-name> is the S3 bucket name for ALB access logs (required for eu-west-1 and eu-central-1 regions)
+  - <waf-logs-bucket-arn> is the S3 bucket ARN for WAF logs (required for eu-west-1 and eu-central-1 regions)

+  **Note:** For regions other than eu-west-1 and eu-central-1, ALB and WAF logging will be skipped automatically.

 For more information check [here](https://www.notion.so/m33/Kobo-Deployment-52c5bacbf4214eb9ac2156ac94de032e)